thednp/fetch-library-data/llm/vitest.md

 Running tests [​](#running-tests)
 ---------------------------------

-To run tests, define a script in your root `package.json`:
+To run tests inside the workspace, define a script in your root `package.json`:

 package.json